operand/agency/README.md

 of input as actions back to the `Flask` application, which forwards them to their intended receiver in the space.

-This way, we allow individual web users to appear as individual agents to others in the space.

 ## Namespacing and Adding the Web Application